-The EBSA uncovered significant shortcomings in auditing procedures and reporting.
+During its most recent review, the EBSA uncovered significant shortcomings in auditing procedures and reporting.
 Auditing standard SAS 136 is the CPA association’s effort to address some of the issues found in the EBSA examinations.

 SAS 136 transfers a significant amount of liability for an audit’s accuracy from an auditor to a plan’s fiduciaries.

-SAS 136 transfers a significant amount of liability for an audit’s accuracy from an auditor to a plan’s fiduciaries, increasing the need for error-free payroll files and impeccable compliance in areas like compensation, distributions, and vendors’ fees.
+SAS 136 transfered a significant amount of liability for an audit’s accuracy from an auditor to a plan’s fiduciaries, increasing the need for error-free payroll files and impeccable compliance in areas like compensation, distributions, and vendors’ fees.

 What’s the Impact on Plan Sponsors?